Joao-Lucas-de-Oliveira-Lima/learning-languages/README.md

 # Languages Repository

 This repository is used to save all the code for the languages that I am currently learning.
-It includes code examples, exercises, and projects for various programming languages.
+It includes code examples, exercises, and more complex projects.

 ## Languages